Vanda: Etymology

-The name "Vanda" is derived from the Sanskrit (वन्दाका) name for the species Vanda roxburghii (a synonym of Vanda tessellata).
+The generic name Vanda is derived from the Sanskrit (वन्दाका) name for the species Vanda roxburghii (a synonym of Vanda tessellata).

 Distribution

 These mostly epiphytic, but sometimes lithophytic or terrestrial orchids, are distributed in India, Himalaya, Southeast Asia, Indonesia, the Philippines, New Guinea, southern China, and northern Australia.

 Description

 The genus has a monopodial growth habit with flat, typically broad, ovoid leaves (strap-leaves).
 Species with cylindrical (terete), fleshy leaves, which are adapted to dry periods were transferred to the genus Papilionanthe.
 The stems of these orchids vary considerably in size; some are miniature plants and some have a length of several meters.
 The plants can become quite massive in habitat and in cultivation, and epiphytic species possess very large, rambling aerial root systems.
 The roots have pneumatodes.

 The few to many flattened flowers grow on a lateral inflorescence.
 Most show a yellow-brown color with brown markings, but they also appear in white, green, orange, red, and burgundy shades.
 The lip has a small spur.
 Vanda species usually bloom every few months and the flowers last for two to three weeks.